-Access to sites around Allyn River is via Dungog or Gresford, about 2 hours drive from Newcastle or 3.5 hours from Sydney.
-Coming from Gresford, the road crosses a number of causeways that may be impassable during periods of heavy rain.
+Access to sites around Allyn River is via Dungog or Gresford, about two hours drive from Newcastle or 3.5 hours from Sydney.
+Coming from Gresford, the road crosses a number of causeways that may become impassable during periods of heavy rain.

-The Allyn River Forest Park is a great day use area for swimming, bushwalking, relaxing or four-wheel-driving.
+The Allyn River Forest Rest Area is a great day use area for swimming, bushwalking, relaxing or four-wheel-driving.
 The nearby swimming hole at Ladies Well is a cool refreshing swimming hole that is perfect for a dip in the warmer summer months.

-A small picnic spot on the opposite bank of the river from the larger Allyn River Forest Park.
-This park is the start of the short but popular Allyn River Rainforest Trail.
-A small picnic spot on the opposite bank of the river from the larger Allyn River Forest Park.
+A small picnic spot on the opposite bank of the river from the larger Allyn River Forest Rest Area.
+Here you'll find the start of the beautiful Allyn River Rainforest Walking Track.

 A spectacular lookout offers 360 degree views of the forests, park and wilderness of the Barrington Tops.
 Follow Mount Allyn Road through dry eucalypt forest at lower altitudes to cool temperate Antarctic beech forest and then into open grassy forest.
 The return distance from the main road is 28 kilometres.
 Note: The road up to Mount Allyn can become slippery in wet weather and may be seasonally closed due to snowfalls.

-A picturesque swimming spot with cascades where you can relax on warm rocks or swim in the cool Allyn waters.
+A picturesque waterhole with cascades where you can relax on warm rocks or take a dip in the cool Allyn waters.

-Dobbie Rim is a small picnic area.
-Please note, you can use the toilets located at nearby Old Camp.
+Dobbie Rim is a small grassed picnic area.
+Please note, the closest toilets are located nearby at Old Camp.

-A little further from the river is Pademelon Park, with its large, secluded sites divided by trees.
-This site is recommended to groups of campers who wish to have a good time without disturbing other campers and forest visitors.
+A little further from the river is Pademelon with its large, secluded sites divided by trees.
+This site is recommended for groups of campers who wish to have a good time without disturbing other campers and forest visitors.